-According to a study of Black Friday consumer ill-conduct, behind much of shoppers’ rowdy and blatantly rude Black Friday misbehavior are feelings of unfairness and scarcity.
-Sharron Lennon, a professor in the merchandising program at Indiana University, and author of the study found examples of such unpleasant behavior in the form of line-cutting, uncivil interaction with other shoppers and police or security guards.
+According to a study of Black Friday consumer ill-conduct, behind much of shoppers’ rowdy and blatantly rude misbehavior are feelings of unfairness and scarcity.
+Sharron Lennon, a professor in the merchandising program at Indiana University, and author of the study found examples of such unpleasant behavior in the form of line-cutting, uncivil interaction with other shoppers, and police or security guards.

-The results of this are the absurd scenes from Black Friday sales we see on TV.
-Do yourself and your nerves a favor and skip the hustle and bustle awaiting you on Black Friday 2019.
+The results of this are the absurd scenes we see on TV.
+Do yourself and your nerves a favor and skip the hustle and bustle awaiting you on Black Friday 2020.

-Mindful consumption helps us to avoid stress as well as accumulating unnecessary items items, teaches us how to be more sustainable and lets us appreciate what we have.
+Mindful consumption helps us to avoid stress as well as accumulating unnecessary items, teaches us how to be more sustainable, and lets us appreciate what we have.
 In the end, this is what Thanksgiving is all about.
-Why not let the moral behind this holiday resonate on throughout the weekend?
+Why not let the moral behind this holiday resonate throughout the weekend?